J-1 Visa Civil Engineer Jobs

 Can a J-1 Trainee in civil engineering transition to a long-term work visa afterward?

-Transition to an H-1B or other long-term work visa after a J-1 program is possible, but not automatic.
+Transition to an H-1B visa or other long-term work visa after a J-1 program is possible, but not automatic.
 If you are subject to the two-year home residency requirement, you must fulfill it or obtain a waiver before changing to most immigrant or nonimmigrant work statuses.
 Planning this transition from the outset, ideally before accepting a J-1 host employer offer, avoids complications later.